 We're told that the Third Race are vulnerable to iron and their magic cannot effect it.
 In the Gathering Part II Oberon and Titania seem to treat that rule as something closer to advice than an actual rule so what exactly is the limitation there?
 The first time he grabs an Iron Gargoyle it hurts him, for a few seconds but after that it seems to have no further effect and he doesn't throw it away immediately, he knocks one out of the sky with his magic, lifts up Xanatos wearing presumably Iron armor and then Titania freezes him.
 I know this guy is supposed to be the best of the best bar none but he really seems more mildly amused than threatened by all this.
 Heck until the very end of the fight when he's getting flustered it seems clear that he's more playing along than actually fighting.

 Is there any answer as to how humans and gargoyles allied and what caused them to break up?
-It's clear that gargoyles across the globe were once allied with the local humans in various relationships that seemed to all be mutually beneficial you guard us we guard you sort of way.
+It's clear that gargoyles across the globe were once allied with the local humans in various mutual protection pacts.
 By the time the gargoyle story starts in 994 the clan we see are treated at best as second class citizens despite being a vital part of the defense and a few years later we see Duncan casually destroying gargoyles he finds during the day.
 Clearly in the past Gargoyles and Humans were on good enough terms that they started alliances and something changed.
 Is there any hint as to what it was or is that just a factor of they had to explain why there aren't gargoyles just as a part of regular society?

 Just what motivated Xanatos to create Thailog in the first place?

 Xanatos is brilliant, deceptive, and would never accept being subservient to someone else.
 Why would he create someone just like him with the added bonus of Gargoyle Super Strength

 ?
 How did he not anticipate that such a creature would betray him?